f(R) wormholes embedded in a pseudo--Euclidean space $E^{5}$: Introduction

 Along these last three decades, dozens of articles devoted to the study of these kind of space--times have been published.
 For instance, in order to connect the wormhole cosmology and horizon problem, the wormhole cosmology with Friedman--Robertson--Walker(FRW) space--time allowing two--way transmission of signals between spatially separated regions of space--time has been constructed \cite{Hochberg93}.
 Also, it has been shown that the WEC is satisfied when the Einstein field equations impose a contracting wormhole solution \cite{Arellano06}.
-The wormholes can not be formed within the scenario of scalar--tensor of dark energy that admits the phantom like behaviour \cite{Bronnikov07,Bro}.
-There are discussions that some sources that supply fuel to construct a traversable wormhole and presented wormhole model with anisotropic matter distribution \cite{Rahaman09}.
-Furthermore, in $2+1$--dimensional gravity, it has been shown expanding wormholes for positive cosmological constant and expands to maximum and re--collapse for a negative cosmological constant \cite{Cataldo11}.
+The wormholes cannot be formed within the scenario of scalar–-tensor of dark energy admitting a phantom like behavior. \cite{Bronnikov07,Bro}.
+Besides, in $2+1$--dimensional gravity, it has been shown expanding wormholes for positive cosmological constant and expands to maximum and re--collapse for a negative cosmological constant \cite{Cataldo11}.
 The stability of the thin--shell wormholes geometry in dilaton gravity with generalized Chaplygin gas has been studied in \cite{Bejarano11}.
-In the context of third order Lovelock gravity, the higher--dimensional thin--shell wormholes has been studied in \cite{Mehdizadeh15} and it was shown that in the positive third order and negative second order Lovelock coefficient, the wormhole solution satisfied the WEC.
-Again the wormhole solution need not have to violate the NEC and supported only by the vacuum of the theory \cite{Duplessis15} .
-The Lorentzian wormhole space--time was obtained where the matter satisfies the WEC in scalar tensor gravity \cite{Shaikh16}.
-Also, the wormhole solution have been studies with power law dependent and constant red--shift function \cite{Mehdizadeh17}.
-With the minimal coupling of anisotropic matter field and vector field with the gravity, the wormhole solution has been obtained in \cite{Maldacena17}.
-The theoretical predictions for static wormholes solutions have been investigated and it has been suggested that the throat radius of the wormholes can be a constant \cite{Moraes17} and the violation of NEC may attribute to the existence of the extra dimension \cite{Kuhfittig18}.
+In the context of third order Lovelock gravity, the higher--dimensional thin--shell wormholes has been studied in \cite{Mehdizadeh15} and it was shown that in the positive third order and negative second order Lovelock coefficient, wormhole solutions are satisfying the WEC.
+In the same line, in the context of scale--free $R^{2}$ gravity, wormhole solutions are supported by the vacuum of the theory, then there is not presence of exotic matter \cite{Duplessis15}.
+A Lorentzian wormhole space--time was obtained where the matter satisfies the WEC in scalar--tensor gravity \cite{Shaikh16}.
+Also, wormhole solutions have been studied with power law dependent and constant red--shift function \cite{Mehdizadeh17}.
+Employing the minimal coupling of anisotropic matter field and vector field, a wormhole solution has been obtained in \cite{Maldacena17}.
+The theoretical predictions for static wormhole solutions have been investigated and it has been suggested that the throat radius of the wormholes can be a constant \cite{Moraes17} and the violation of NEC may attribute to the existence of the extra dimension \cite{Kuhfittig18}.